Dc-qwerty/Group-4-phase-2-project/README.md

 To support the analysis of film performance and guide our studio’s content strategy, we use features from two datasets

 ## Box Office Mojo (bom.movie_gross.csv.gz)
-Supplementary financial data focusing on domestic and international box office gross.
-Essential for analyzing revenue performance across regions.
+This dataset provides financial performance data for films.

 ## IMDb Datasets (movie_basic + movie_ratings)

-Metadata and user-generated feedback, including film titles, genres, runtimes, release years, ratings, and number of votes.
-Critical for understanding audience preferences and content characteristics.
+Metadata and user-generated feedback, this dataset provides financial performance data for films.

+## The Numbers Table: tn.movie_budgets.csv
+This dataset provides detailed financial performance metrics for films, especially focusing on production costs and box office returns.

 # Data Preparation